 The Team of Service Providers for communication to K-8 Families at Lutz Prep includes the Principal, Assistant Principals, Student Services Coordinator, Classroom Teachers, Special Services Team, Office Staff, and IT Director.
-These team members can be reached via email, phone, zoom or in-person conferences.
+These team members are accessible via email, phone, online or in-person conferences.